ooboqoo/ooboqoo.github.io/ng2/ng-book2/05-forms.md

 ## Forms are Crucial, Forms are Complex

 Forms are probably the most crucial aspect of your web application.
-While we often get events from clicking on links or moving the mouse, it’s throug forms where we get the majority of our rich data input from users.
+While we often get events from clicking on links or moving the mouse, it’s through forms where we get the majority of our rich data input from users.

 It turns out, forms can end up being really complex.
 Here’s a few reasons why: